Animated illustration work by my graduate and undergraduate students at SCAD

 The ‘Modern Day VHS project’ was an attempt at allowing my students to navigate away from the traditional book jacket assignment while still maintaining the essential design principles that a book jacket possesses.
 Inspired by @iamsteelberg, students designed and illustrated packages for their favorite modern day films, TV shows, and Youtube videos while having them appear to have been used, recycled, bent, distressed, and scraped; almost as if they came right out of the year, 1992.
 This project allowed for students to become interested in researching various tape-based layouts throughout VHS history for inspiration, and allowed them to utilize all of the Photoshop content learned in class throughout the quarter in one project.
 This project is a tremendously effective final project for my Digital Illustration and Advanced Studio Techniques classes to pursue at the end of their time with me.

 NES Cartridge Illustration and Design

 A digitally composed collage is an effective way to compose the nuts and bolts of a finished illustration.
 Often times, illustrators can draw a complete blank within their ideation process and the collage alongside an image limitation can be a great exercise in spontaneity and compositional development.
-In this exercise, students are exposed to a variety of ideation methods for constructing compositional devices that may result in either a finished illustration from start to finish while using basic Photoshop tools.
-For some, this exercise serves as a gateway for completion a brand new illustration with the collage serving as reference.
+In this exercise, students are exposed to a variety of ideation methods for activating spaces.
+The main goal for the collage project is to complete a finished illustration from start to finish while using basic Photoshop tools.
+For some, this exercise serves as a gateway for completing a brand new illustration with the collage serving as reference.

 Introduction to Art Licensing & Dimensional art